In the guide

-Food should always be of the quality the consumer is expecting to receive; low quality food is not a problem as long as the customer knows that is what they have paid for.
+Food should always be of the quality the consumer is expecting to receive; low quality food is permitted as long as the customer knows that is what they have paid for.

-Enforcement action will often come after formal food samples have been taken (in this case food means both food and drink).
+Enforcement action will often come after formal food samples have been taken ('food' means both food and drink).